Framstag/libosmscout/webpage/content/documentation/stylesheet.md

 label        |FeatureAttr  |The name of the feature attribute to be rendered. color        |Color        |The color of the text size         |Int          |The size of the text relative to the standard text size.
-2.0 for example genrates a text twice as height as normal.
+2.0 for example genrates a text twice as height as normal. displayOffset|ScreenSize   |Offset of drawn text in relation to the actual path. offset       |FroundSize   |Offset of the drawn text in relation to the actual path.

 ### IconStyle - Drawing icons for nodes and areas